Fsiban/cebd1160_project_Francina/README.md

 KNeighbours ShuffleSplit val_score:[0.94736842 0.94736842 0.87719298 0.94736842 0.92982456]

-you can remove the ones with the lowest coefifient to keep the ones that have higher one to remove the noise.
+you can remove the ones with the lowest coefifient to keep the ones that have higher one to remove the noise..
 ### References
 All of the links